GeneDer/coding-challenge/README.md

 You may use a single combined program or several programs, as long as they are all executed by the `run.sh` script.

 * *Can I use an IDE like Eclipse to write my program?*
-Yes, you can use what ever tools you want -  as long as your `run.sh` script correctly runs the relevant target files and creates the `ft1.txt` and `ft2.txt` files in the `tweet_output` directory.
+Yes, you can use what ever tools you want -  as long as your `run.sh` script correctly runs the relevant target files and creates the `output.txt` file in the `tweet_output` directory.

 * *What should be in the `tweet_input` directory?*
 You can put any text file you want in the directory.
 In fact, this could be quite helpful for testing your solutions.